GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

-And the men feared a great fear, and said to him, "What is this you have done?" that the men knew, that from the face of He-Who-Is (YHWH) he was fleeing, that he had said to them.
+And the men feared a great fear, and said to him, "What is this you have done?" that the men knew, that from the face of He-Who-Is (YHWH) he was fleeing, that he had declared to them.

 And they said to him, "What shall be done to you and will quiet the sea from over us?